-RED stands for Company and team values.
+The RED Code is the rulebook for success at Kent Companies.
+RED stands for company and team values.
 It promotes the Kent Companies brand both visually and in character.
 As an organization, Kent Companies embodies the values of Responsibility, Expertise and Determination to our customers, employees and communities every day.

+The RED Code captures our best practices and our shared vision for how we perform our work every day.
 Kent Companies team members work to be responsible, to be an expert in their unique role and to offer complete determination in all they do.
-RED uniquely signifies Kent Companies and is unmistakable in the marketplace.
-As we self-inspect our own work, we consistently ask, "Is it RED?"
+The RED Code is written for the people of Kent Companies, by the people of Kent Companies.